Somali Armed Forces: 1960 to 1978

 In mid-1976 the military command structure was simple and direct.
 Major General Mohammad Ali Samatar was not only commander of the National Army – and therefore commander of the organizationally subordinated navy and air force- but also secretary of state for defence and a vice president of SRC and thus a member of the major decision-making body of the government.
 Holding the two highest.. posts, he stood alone in the command structure between the army and President Siad, the head of state.
 When in July 1976 the SRC relinquished its power to the newly appointed SSRP, Samantar retained the portfolio of the Ministry of Defense.
 The country's real power appeared to be in the SSRP's Politburo, of which Samantar became a vice president.
-Before the military coup, command channels ran directly from the commander of the National Army to army sector commanders who exercised authority over military forces.. in the field, and by 1986 combat units had been reorganized along Soviet lines.
+Before the military coup, command channels ran directly from the commander of the National Army to army sector commanders who exercised authority over military forces.. in the field, and [later] combat units had been reorganized along Soviet lines.
 There is no indication that either the chain of command to lower echelons or the organisation of combat units has changed significantly since the coup.

 In July 1976, the International Institute for Strategic Studies estimated the army consisted of 22,000 personnel, 6 tank battalions, 9 mechanised infantry battalions, 5 infantry battalions, 2 commando battalions, and 11 artillery battalions (5 anti-aircraft).
 Two hundred T-34 and 50 T-54/55 main battle tanks had been estimated to have been delivered.
 The IISS emphasised that 'spares are short and not all equipment is serviceable.'
 The U.S. Army Area Handbook for Somalia, 1977 edition, agreed that the army comprised six tank and nine mechanised infantry battalions, but listed no infantry battalions, the two commando battalions, five field artillery, and five anti-aircraft battalions.